J-Massoda/J-Massoda/README.md

 ![image](https://user-images.githubusercontent.com/113721244/226675881-cbd4dc38-bfc9-4616-b740-6ccd89dfb54f.png)

 - 👀 Software Ddeveloper specialized in frontend developmentwith intemediate knowlwdge in backend development.

 - over 30+ projects Using HTML, CSS, JavaScript, and React.js library React Native, Flutter, Firebase.

 - I work with python/Metlab, verification and validation and hands-on experience in Django

 - 🌱 I recently graduated obtaining my "Bachelors in Technologies certificate" in software engineering.

 - ✅ It support courses for freelancing opportunies with entry level knowledge in AWS and.

 - 💞️ I’m looking to collaborate on  some beautiful development and creative Ideas.

+- Get in touch with me emilienmassoda@gmail.com

+Connect with me

 <!---